Do you love black tea but find it too mysterious?

 3. Fruity Black Tea

 There is a great variety of fruity tea.
 It can be paired with different types of food.
-Regardless, fruity black teas are amazing when paired with sweet desserts.
+Regardless, fruity teas are amazing when paired with sweet desserts.
 Its richness perfectly complements sweet, rich and creamy desserts, such as a decadent and luscious chocolate cake.

 There is much that you can pair black teas with.
 Hope these tips help you to serve the right teas to your dinner guests confidently!